kovidgoyal/calibre/manual/gui.rst

     7. **Add files to selected book records**: Allows you to add or update the files associated with an existing book in your library.

-The :guilabel:`Add books` action can read metadata from a wide variety of ebook formats.
+The :guilabel:`Add books` action can read metadata from a wide variety of e-book formats.
 In addition, it tries to guess metadata from the filename.
 See the :ref:`config_filename_metadata` section, to learn how to configure this.

 To add an additional format for an existing book you can do any of three things: